 o Carers of disabled children and young people up to the age of three, requiring a lease for a vehicle that will support their mobility needs.

-o Siblings within families living on the lowest of incomes caring for a child or young person with a disability or serious illness up to the age of 25 years; and
+o Siblings within families living on the lowest of incomes caring for a child or young person with a disability or serious illness up to the age of 25 years;

 o As many families as possible will receive grants within the funding that is available.